A+

 An Overview of Crime Rates in Diamond City, AR

-The United States contends with some of the world's highest vehicle theft rates, with approximately 300 vehicle thefts per 100,000 individuals.
-Remarkably, only a modest fraction, approximately 10%, of cities have been fortunate enough to have zero reported instances of stolen vehicles.
-Diamond City stands out as one of these cities, as it reported no vehicle thefts in the most recent crime report, underscoring its commitment to a secure environment.
+The United States contends with some of the globe's most elevated vehicle theft rates, reaching around 300 incidents per 100,000 individuals.
+Remarkably, merely a small fraction, approximately 10%, of cities have been fortunate enough to remain unscathed by vehicle theft reports.
+In this regard, Diamond City stands out as one of those cities, as it reported no vehicle thefts in its most recent crime report.

 Is Diamond City a Safe Place to Live?